Timeline for the day of the September 11 attacks: 10:00 a.m.

 10:05: Andrea Mitchell, reporting for NBC from outside the Pentagon, reports that Osama bin Laden may have been involved in the attacks.

 10:05: CNN's headlines read: "SOUTH TOWER AT WTC COLLAPSES."

 10:05: The IDS Center in Minneapolis is evacuated.

 10:07: NBC reports for the first time that the South Tower of the World Trade Center has collapsed.
 Prior to this time they have said only that a section of the building has fallen away.

 10:07: NEADS, controlling the only set of fighters over Washington, first learns of the hijacking of Flight 93, 4 minutes after it actually crashed.

 10:08: Air Traffic Control System Command Center in Herndon reports to FAA headquarters that Flight 93 may be down near Johnstown, Pennsylvania; at 10:17 the Command Center concludes it is so.

+10:10: British Prime Minister Tony Blair makes his first comments on the attacks at a meeting of the Trades Union Congress in Brighton, calling the attacks "the new evil in our world today".

 10:10: National Military Command Center directs Threat Condition Delta for U.S. military bases worldwide.

 10:10: Part of the west side of the Pentagon collapses.

-10:10: NEADS emphatically tells fighter pilots over Washington, "Negative clearance to shoot."
+10:10: NEADS emphatically tells fighter pilots over Washington, "Negative clearance to shoot." [i.e. they were not authorized to shoot.]